-We are so proud of the community we have cultivated and want to take this opportunity to reflect on some key events we have supported and participated in over the past year.
+We are so proud of the community we have cultivated and want to take this opportunity to reflect on some key events we have supported and participated in during the past year.

 Since mid last year, we have:

-- hosted a number of politicians who are interested and excited about our concept – all tiers of government have been on site
+- Hosted a number of politicians who are interested in, and excited about, our concept – all tiers of government have been on site.

-- receive on average around 2-3 calls from the community per week.
+- Received on average about 2-3 calls from the community per week.